w9029/auto-driving_based_on_RL/README.md

 # auto-driving_based_on_RL
-My undergraduate thesis.
+My undergraduate thesis(2020).
 Implemented auto-driving in DonkeyCar simulator using reinforcement learning algorithms(DDPG, SAC, A3C).

 ### Introduction ###
 In this work, I implemented some RL algorithms on DonkeyCar Simulator, finally I made the car drive in the track successful.